amad9720/JavaScript-and-jQuery-Projects/README.md

 - Content slider holds images as well as text.
 - It has "previous" & "next" buttons to shift between images, as well as an autoswitch option.
 - It uses fade effect.

+#### 4. Youtube Search Engine
+- Youtube search engine is an app to seek Youtube videos through it.
+- It uses the Youtube API v3, to obtain the videos.
+- It uses fancybox, to display the videos within the page.